DomAI88/XAI4EEG/README.md

 To run the prototype on your local machine, please download the repository encompassing the follwing files:

-* **XAI4EEG.py:** streamlit main file to run the prototype; to do so, open Anaconda Prompt, navigate to the path you saved files, and run the main file via 'streamlit run XAI4EEG.py'
+* **XAI4EEG.py:** streamlit main file to run the prototype; to do so, open Anaconda Prompt, navigate to the path you saved the files, and run the main file via 'streamlit run XAI4EEG.py'
 * **20.zip:** 20 raw EEG intervals each with a 15-second duration
-* **X.npy:** transformed EEG data used to train the 1D-CNN (needed to compute the SHAP values)
+* **X.npy:** transformed EEG data used to train the 1D-CNN (required to compute the SHAP values)
-* **scaler.sav:** saved scaling parameters during our feature extraction steps
+* **scaler.sav:** encompasses the scaling parameters of our feature extraction steps
 * **checkpoint_1D_CNN.h5:** 1D-CNN classifier
 * **checkpoint_3D_CNN.h5:** 3D-CNN classifier
 * **requirements.txt:** required packages